 When it comes to collaborating and teamwork, it can be challenging when there are lots of different thinking styles, backgrounds or viewpoints to consider.

-And, when in-person workshops were forced online in early 2020 because of COVID-19, I was forced to adapt my workflow.
+And, when in-person workshops were forced online in early 2020 because of COVID-19, we were forced to adapt our workflow.
 But it led to a discovery.

-Early on I decided never to take an in-person experience and simply replicate it online (‘I’d like to attend an eight-hour video conference’ said no one, ever!)
+Early on we decided never to take an in-person experience and simply replicate it online (‘I’d like to attend an eight-hour video conference’ said no one, ever!)

-Finally, to make the journey seamless I created beautiful mural boards that people visited before, during and after the session, collecting and curating everyone’s expertise in one place.
+Finally, to make the journey seamless we created beautiful mural boards that people visited before, during and after the session, collecting and curating everyone’s expertise in one place.

 Previously, an in-person, day-long workshop was run in a central city location that people travelled to get to.
 These intense sessions favoured confident, centrally located, senior, English-speaking extroverts with travel budgets.